jwmullally/iscsi-target-ramdisk/README.md

 PXE booting:

-* On the same Windows system, boot the `OpenWrt iSCSI Target` image from UEFI, GRUB or USB.
+* On the same Windows system, boot the `iSCSI Target Ramdisk` image from UEFI, GRUB or USB.

 * On the initiator host, boot using PXE (BIOS/CSM/Legacy or UEFI depending on your Windows installation) and choose the `iBFT SAN boot` option.